AmanKrishna/Signature_verification/README.md

 # Computer_Vision
 Computer Vision Project

-Classifying the signature from 4NSigComp2010 database into Genuine or fake
+In this project we are dealing with the problem of signature verification.
+The dataset used is the 4NSigComp2010 Signature Datset (http://www.iapr-tc11.org/dataset/4NSigComp2010/Dataset_4NSigComp2010.zip)